-Due Date: MA students: The assignment is due by midnight Tuesday, December 9.
-PhD students: midngith Tuesday December 16th.
-An electronic copy must be emailed to Simpson@uwo.ca on that date.
-I consider the time and date you emailed your paper to me to be the time and date that it was submitted, not the time and date you submitted it to Turnitin.
-This is because too many students find it difficult to figure out Turnitin on time.
+Due Date: MA students: The assignment is due by midnight Tuesday, December 8.
+An electronic copy must be emailed to simpson@uwo.ca on that date.
+I consider the time and date you email your paper to me to be the time and date that it was submitted, not the time and date you submitted it to Turnitin.
+Too many students find it difficult to figure out Turnitin on time.
 I do not want to receive a hard copy-I will mark your essay using Word-Tools-Track Changes and return it to you as soon as I mark it and I have checked your Turnitin copy has been submitted.